 However, if you want to buy and sell the car and can at least break even, it may be worth it (note: this isn’t usually the case).

 Some people trade in their leased cars with a dealer and roll any amounts they owe into their next loans.
 But doing so can leave you with negative equity, which is not encouraged.

-Before deciding on an early lease buyout, be sure to run the numbers and carefully weigh all of your options – it may not be the most beneficial move, financially.
+Before deciding on buying a leased car before lease ends, be sure to run the numbers and carefully weigh all of your options – it may not be the most beneficial move, financially.

 How can you break your lease without penalty?

 Using a lease trading service like swapalease.com is another option that can save you the early termination fee.
 This site, and others like it, help you to find someone who will take over your lease payments for the remainder of your contract.

 In the case that you find someone to take it over, you may be removed entirely from the lease or may remain as the loan guarantor.
 It depends on your leasing contract.

 Either way, however, this can be an opportunity to break your lease without a penalty.